dokmic/chuangmi-camera-v5/docs/content/Security-Considerations.md

 don't show your junk in front of the camera and make sure you don't place it in private spaces that you don't want others on your wifi network to see.

-Generate an SSL certificate and implement it on the web server.
-You can find out how to do this in the [ssl instructions](/configuration/Creating-an-SSL-certificate-for-use-on-this-camera).

 As the RTSP daemon is semi-secured with authentication, non-computer-skilled people in your network might not be able to view the camera, but the guy in the hoodie leeching on your wifi and who knows how to use a packet sniffer certainly can.